isitanth/GameOfLife_MacOS/README.md

-# Conway's Game of Life
+# Game of Life on MacOS

 A Rust implementation of Conway's Game of Life with a minimalist GUI interface built using eframe/egui.
 This application allows you to visualize and interact with the classic cellular automaton in real-time.